Last updated: June 8, 2026

 Using Disability Funding for Tutoring

 Special needs tutoring is one of the most impactful ways to use TEFA disability funding.
-With $30,000 available, families can access the intensive, individualized support that public schools often can't provide.
+For families who meet the current IEP-based funding rule, the increased award can support more consistent and individualized services.

 Our tutors specialize in working with students who have autism, dyslexia, ADHD, and other learning differences.
 We understand IEPs, align our instruction with ARD goals, and provide the consistent, structured support these students need.

-Schedule a free consultation to discuss how TEFA disability funding can cover your child's tutoring.
+Schedule a free consultation to discuss how the current public TEFA guidance may apply to your child's tutoring plan.

 Get Your Free Consultation